enthought/comtypes/web/index.rst

 Calling methods
 ---------------

-Calling COM methods is straightforward just as in Python.

-Methods can be called with positional and named arguments.
+Calling COM methods is straightforward just like with other Python objects.
+They can be called with positional and named arguments.

 Arguments marked ``[out]`` or ``[out, retval]`` in the IDL are returned from a sucessful method call, in a tuple if there is more